ULHPC/ulhpc-docs/docs/filesystems/index.md

     - _Networked FS_, such as `NFS`, `CIFS`/`SMB`, `AFP`, allowing to access a remote storage system as a NAS (Network Attached Storage)
     - _Parallel and Distributed FS_: such as `SpectrumScale/GPFS` or `Lustre`.
 Those are typical FileSystems you meet on HPC or HTC (High Throughput Computing) facility as they exhibit several unique capabilities:
         * data is spread across multiple storage nodes for redundancy and performance.
-        * the global capacity **AND** the global performances are increased with every systems added to the storage infrastructure.
+        * the global capacity **AND** the global performance levels are increased with every systems added to the storage infrastructure.

 ## Storage Systems Overview